moonstripe/kojinglick/content/using-github-as-cms.md

 ## Conclusion

-Hopefully, your mind is as blown as mind was when I cranked this project out in 4 hours.
+Hopefully, your mind is as blown as mine was when I cranked this project out in 4 hours.
 Fresh and Deno provide a very streamlined DX that is hard to beat, especially given what's out there in the space currently.

 You can find the source code for the project here.